Bibliothèque-Musée de l'Opéra National de Paris: The archives and the library

-From the time of the creation of the Paris Opera in 1669 until the middle of the 19th century there was no official entity in charge of the preservation and management of archival materials produced by the activities of the Opera and its associated theatre.
+From the time of the creation of the Paris Opera in 1861 until the middle of the 19th century there was no official entity in charge of the preservation and management of archival materials produced by the activities of the Opera and its associated theatre.
 The creation of an archives service and a library was integrated into the project entrusted to the architect Charles Garnier for the construction of a new opera house to replace the Opera's former theatre, the Salle Le Peletier.
 Thus the current Paris Opera Library-Museum traces its origin to two former services of the Opera, the archives and the library, each created in 1866.
 At that time, the Opera director became an entrepreneur.
 Expenses exceeded the receipts, and the government needed a strong man to run the establishment but was afraid that the archives would be sold to generate money.

 Around 1863 Charles Nuitter had begun cataloging the Opera's archives, and on 15 May 1866, he became the official archivist.
 He also published several books on the history of the company.
 Théodore Lajarte was appointed librarian in 1873 and embarked on the systematic organization of the Opera's scores and instrumental parts.
 In 1876 he first published his two-volume inventory of the library's holdings covering the period from 1671 to 1876.

 The archives and the library were soon merged, and in 1881 augmented with a museum open to the public.
 In 1899, Nuitter was succeeded by his assistant Charles Malherbe.
 At first, the Opera Library-Museum was attached to the State Secretariat of the Fine Arts (Secrétariat d'État aux Beaux-Arts), but in 1935, it became part of the National Library and in 1942 became a part of the newly established National Library's Music Department.

-The rooms of the library provide a comfortable environment for work and study, and the staff is knowledgeable and helpful.
 Much of the library is little changed from its original appearance in the 19th century.
 Access to the library may be difficult at times (the entrance is through the main foyer of the opera house), and it is advisable to call ahead to confirm the hours when it is open.

 Today, the Library conserves around 600,000 documents related to the history of the Opéra and the Opéra-Comique, including about 100,000 books, 250,000 autograph letters, 16,000 scores, 30,000 libretti, 100,000 photographs, and 30,000 prints.